-The Company borrows money under a Revolving Credit and Security Agreement with PNC Bank, National Association ("PNC") which governs the PNC Revolving Credit Facility and the PNC Long-Term Debt Facility (collectively the "PNC Facilities").
-In November 2016, the Company entered into the eleventh amendment to the PNC Facilities with PNC, which extends the term of the PNC Facilities to January 2, 2021.
-Advances made under the PNC Revolving Credit Facility bear interest at the U.S. base rate plus 0.25%.
-The applicable interest rate for the Long-Term Debt Facility is U.S. base rate plus 0.75%.
+The Company borrows money under a Revolving Credit and Security Agreement with PNC Bank, National Association ("PNC") which governs the PNC Revolving Credit Facility and the PNC Long-Term Debt Facility ("PNC Facilities").
+The PNC Facilities have a term ending on January 2, 2021.
+Advances made under the PNC Revolving Credit Facility bear interest at the U.S. base rate plus 0.75%.
+The applicable interest rate for the PNC Long-Term Debt Facility is U.S. base rate plus 1.25%.
 The base commercial lending rate should approximate prime rate.
+The weighted average interest rate increased to 4.9% in 2017 compared to 4.2% in 2016.

-The maximum amount of funds available under the PNC Revolving Credit Facility is \$30,000.
-Availability under the PNC Revolving Credit Facility is subject to certain conditions, including borrowing base conditions based on eligible inventory and accounts receivable, and certain conditions as determined by the lender.
+As at December 31, 2017, the funds available to borrow under the PNC Revolving Credit Facility after deducting the current borrowing base conditions was \$5,295 (January 1, 2017 - \$7,377).
+The maximum amount of funds that could be available under the PNC Revolving Credit Facility is \$30,000.
+However, availability under the PNC Revolving Credit Facility is subject to certain conditions, including borrowing base conditions based on eligible inventory and accounts receivable, and certain conditions as determined by PNC.
 The Company is required to use a "lock-box" arrangement for the PNC Revolving Credit Facility, whereby remittances from customers are swept daily to reduce the borrowings under this facility.
-As at January 1, 2017 the funds available to borrow under the PNC Revolving Credit Facility after deducting the current borrowing base conditions was \$7,377 (January 3, 2016 - \$10,497).